 "The biggest challenge to MitraClip's success, was the basic belief that it couldn’t be done," Oz said.

-But thanks to Abbott’s support, a trial proved MitraClip worthy.
+Because of Abbott's support, a MitraClip was proved worthy.

 The simplicity of the solution holds the power to its elegant effectiveness.
 During a minimally invasive procedure, MitraClip is inserted via a catheter into the heart, where MitraClip is positioned to hold the leaflets of the mitral valve together, saving the patient from open-heart surgery and helping to keep blood flowing in the direction the body intended.